 The Division of Racing Events has multiple customers.
-We have a wagering public, horse and greyhound associations, individual owners, breeders and other occupational licensees/license applicants as well as the owner and operator of the horse racetrack.
-Additionally, to a certain extent, other racing jurisdictions around the country and the world, along with other racetracks outside of Colorado, are our customers as well.
+The Division has a wagering public, horse associations, individual owners, breeders and other occupational licensees/license applicants as well as the owner and operator of the horse racetrack.
+Additionally, to a certain extent, other racing jurisdictions around the country and the world, along with other racetracks outside of Colorado, are customers as well.

 Because the Division of Racing Events oversees a gaming/wagering business, it must deal with its customers in a very sensitive way.
 Since most of our customers have monetary interests in the industry, either via investment in wagering or investment in racing animal(s) on-site everyday during the conduct of a race meet, the Division needs to be cognizant of the financial and personal commitment that our customers have made to the racing industry.
-We must be especially conscious of the involvement of our customers in the racing industry as we handle complaints and/or conduct day-to-day business.
+The Division must be especially conscious of the involvement of our customers in the racing industry as the Division handles complaints and/or conduct day-to-day business.

 The patrons (the wagering public) desire confidence in the integrity of the pari-mutuel racing offered in Colorado.
 These individuals supply the revenue that drives the industry; therefore, they deserve pari-mutuel wagering activity that is free from manipulation, and races that are conducted fairly and honestly.
-Although on-track attendance declined significantly for many years, in the past two years (2012-2013), it has shown some improvement.
+Although on-track attendance declined significantly for many years, in the last few years it has remained somewhat stable.
 It is unclear whether this trend will continue.
 The breeders of racing animals seek an active industry in Colorado.
 Like the occupational licensees, they make their living through affiliation with and participation in pari-mutuel racing.